Posts: 5,429

 Even if he did, you are talking about a major change in procedure, the likes of which have never been seen in the US.

-You mean like how the Democrats changed voting procedures in various states to open the door for the cheating?
 Were the changes made to voting procedures by state legislatures(some Republican controlled) illegal?
 I wonâ€t argue unethical because I believe it was pushed in bad faith

-Probably but in a situation like that, no court is going to stop everything and get to the bottom of it.
-That is why Pence needed to do so.
 So, 20 months later we have no proof that the voting changes made in state legislatures (where the power belongs) were illegal.
 No think tank study , no Republican report.
-Yet we are going to ride a legal action, stipulated unethical for bad intent, and claim that Pence “should have done somethingâ€.
-Even when courts ruled 5 plus dozen times prior to his actions.Â
+Yet we are going to ride a legal action, stipulated unethical for bad intent, and claim that Pence “should have done something”.
+Even when courts ruled 5 plus dozen times prior to his actions.

 No longer GroupThink 'woke'. but it was fun while it lasted.